sphynxmaine/calorie-tracker/DATABASE_SETUP.md

 ## Exporting Foods

-You can export the entire shared food database:
+You can export the entire shared food database using Firebase tools:

 1. **Export Process**:
-   - Go to the Admin page
+   - Use Firebase Console to export collections
-   - In the "Export Database" section, select the format (JSON or CSV)
-   - Click "Export Database"
-   - The file will be downloaded to your computer

-2. **Using Exported Data**:
-   - Use the exported data for backup purposes
-   - Modify the data and re-import it
-   - Share the data with other instances of the application
+   - Use Firebase CLI command: `firebase firestore:export`

 ## User Contributions